madmanari/Tally_Server_Setup-UBUNTU-RDP-VPN-KVM-WINDOWS10/README.md

 # Tally_Server_Setup-UBUNTU-RDP-VPN-KVM-WINDOWS10
 This is repository is to host Tally Server Locally and access from anywhere...

-Below is a fully updated, ready-to-paste README rewritten to reflect that WireGuard is deployed using the wg-easy (jc21) Docker image, with Ubuntu Host as VPN server, Windows 10 VM and external clients as VPN clients, and RDP access to the VM only over VPN.
+WireGuard is deployed using the wg-easy (jc21) Docker image, with Ubuntu Host as VPN server, Windows 10 VM and external clients as VPN clients, and RDP access to the VM only over VPN.

-This is complete, clean, and production-ready.
-Save directly as README.md in GitHub.

----

 /**
  * Lenovo TS150 – Ubuntu KVM Remote Tally Server